fastoch/Linux/Ansible.md

 - then, we use the `copy` module to copy a file
 - finally, we use the `dconf` module twice
   - the dconf module needs to know which user to change the keys & values for, hence the `become_user` line
-  - this dconf module depends on psutil Python library.
-To install it: `sudo pacman -S python-psutil`
+  - the dconf module depends on psutil Python library.
+To install it on Arch: `sudo pacman -S python-psutil`

 ---